Jinhan-Han-Jeremy/Python-SQL-Tableau-Integrating-with-data-analysis-visualization-for-absenteeism-data/README.md

 *The csv file is visulized by tableau

-These codes also include sample codes to teach myself
+These codes also include extra codes to learn